mineiros-io/terraform-github-repository/README.md

 `md5(key)`.

 - **`read_only`**: *(Optional `bool`)*
-Specifies teh level of access for the key.
+Specifies the level of access for the key.
 Default is `true`.

 - *`id`*: *(Optional `string`)*